strohs/springboot-blogen-vuejs/README.md

 }
 ```
 The example token above is signed using RS256.
 The JWT payload contains a subject *sub* of 3, which is the user's
-internal ID within the Blogen User table.
+internal database ID within the Blogen `User` table.
-The scope field contains the user's security role, either 'ROLE_USER' to indicate they are a plain user within
+The scope field contains the user's security role(s), either 'ROLE_USER' to indicate they are a plain user within
 blogen, or 'ROLE_ADMIN' to indicate they are an administrator of the website.
 Additionally, all users of blogen get
 the 'ROLE_API' scope granted to them.
 This role gives them access to the blogen REST API.
 Lastly, there are the standard JWT claims: "iat" (issued at time) and "exp" (expiration) fields,